 - Simmer stirring until it thickens (like yogurt) and turns a light caramel color.

 - Mix in the coconut flakes and remove from the heat.

 - Allow the mixture to cool to room temperature on a previously-oiled surface.

-- Once the mixture is cool enough to handle, put a tablespoon of the mixture in the palm of your hands and form balls with it.
+- Once the mixture is cool enough to handle, cover your hands with a bit of oil.
+Place a tablespoon of the mixture in the palm of your hands and form balls with it.

 - Insert the candy sticks into the balls.

 - Mix sugar, flavoring, coloring, water, and syrup in a saucepan and boil over medium heat.
 Insert a food thermometer at the beginning and remove saucepan from the fire when it reaches 265 °F (130°C).